 VP of EHS, PepsiCo

 Wednesday, November 6 - 8:00 AM - 9:15 AM

-Jana M. Gessner is a globally seasoned EHS executive with extensive Supply Chain experience with Fortune 500 companies.
-Her 20+ year career includes positions in: automotive, food, and chemical manufacturing.
+BIO: Jana M. Gessner is a globally-seasoned EHS executive with extensive supply chain experience with Fortune 500 companies.
+Her 20+ year career includes positions in: automotive, food and chemical manufacturing.
 Currently, she is the Vice President of Environmental, Health and Safety at PepsiCo.

 Jana has delivered consistent results through strong leadership, technical knowledge, business acumen, collaboration, and continuous improvement.
 Her areas of expertise include development and deployment of global EHS management systems, strategic EHS processes, risk assessment and control, compliance assurance, and creating a zero incident culture.

 Her in-depth experience at monitoring regulatory requirements, assessing business impact, and implementing EHS processes ensure the protection of people, assets, and product.
 Jana holds a Master’s in Chemical Engineering – Environmental from Wayne State University in Detroit, MI, Bachelor’s in English and Sciences from the University of Toledo, and the Certified Safety Professional (CSP) and Certified Hazardous Materials Manager (CHMM) credential.